JBonser/moodster-app/README.md

 ### Windows/Linux

-You will need Node, the React Native command line interface, Python2, a JDK, and Android Studio.
+You will need Node, the React Native command line interface, Python, a JDK, and Android Studio.

 ### macOS